Adolph Strasser

-Adolph Strasser (1843-1939), born in the Austro-Hungarian empire, was an American trade union organizer.
+Adolph Strasser (1843–1939), born in the Austrian Empire, was an American trade union organizer.
 Strasser is best remembered as a founder of the United Cigarmakers Union and the American Federation of Labor (AF of L).
 Strasser was additionally the president of the Cigar Makers' International Union for a period of 14 years, heading the union during the period in which it introduced its successful union label and gained substantial organizational strength.

 Biography

 Early years

-Adolph Strasser was born in the Austro-Hungarian empire in part of today's Hungary in 1843.
+Adolph Strasser was born in the Austrian Empire in 1843.
 He was a native speaker of German.

 Strasser emigrated to the United States in 1871 or perhaps 1872.
 After his arrival in America, Strasser worked at the craft of cigar making, taking up residence and employment in New York City.

 In his posthumous memoirs fellow cigarmaker Samuel Gompers recalled his impressions of Strasser from the time he met him in 1872: